Diagnosis of Hyperparathyroidism

 • Computed tomography & 4D-CT

-A newer method of localising parathyroid tumours has recently been developed, called 4-dimensional computed tomography (4D-CT).
+A newer method of localising parathyroid tumours, called 4-dimensional computed tomography (4D-CT), is becoming more widely available.

 The name of the technique is derived from 3-dimensional CT scanning with the added dimension of time, looking at the changes in perfusion of contrast through a parathyroid tumour.